sanjeevrana-hp/Mirantis-Harbor/README.md

 - Ensure that the NFS path exists and is accessible by your cluster nodes.
 - This assumes the `nfs-client` StorageClass was created by the Helm chart.

-Let me know if you want to include a sample `values.yaml` for the provisioner or additional validation steps.

 ### :hammer_and_wrench: Create the NameSpace, add node label where you want to install all the components related to MSR4 (Harbor).